valentinabubic/blogEsteco/blog/combining-decision-and-process-modeling.md

 ---
 authorsKey: 'Alessandro-Turco'
-author: 'Alessandro Turco'
 writtenBy: 'Alessandro Turco'
-authorBio: 'Alessandro Turco has a PhD in Applied Math from the International School of Advanced Studies (SISSA) of Trieste and a Master in Management from the School of Management of Milan Polytechnic (MIP).
-He has been working for ESTECO SpA for ten years, starting as a researcher for the Numerical Method Group.
-He is now the project manager of Cardanit, the BPM solution from ESTECO.'
-authorAvatar: '/images/Alessandro-Turco.png'
 layout: blog_layout.njk
 title: "How combining decision and process modeling can make business analysts’ life easier"
 teaser: 'Decisions are first-class objects, just like business processes or data, and should be identified, described, modeled, reviewed, and managed in business terms as part of a business architecture".
 Taken from the Decision Management Manifesto'